etn-ccis/blui-angular-component-library/react/docs/Drawer.md

 | overrides       | Style prop overrides                    | `Object`      | no       |         |

 ## Drawer Footer
-The `DrawerFooter` is an optional section that renders at the bottom of the Drawer's side navigation menu.
+The `DrawerFooter` is an optional section that renders at the bottom of the `Drawer`'s side navigation menu.
 It can be used to add optional images, version information, or any custom content.